A more efficient reformulation of complex SDP as real SDP: Introduction

 This conversion is quite simple but could be inefficient when $n$ is large.
-In this note, we take a dual point of view and propose a novel reformulation of complex SDPs as real SDPs.
-The benefit of the new reformulation is that there is no need to add extra affine constraints and hence it owns a lower complexity.
+In this note, inspired by Lagrange duality, we propose a new reformulation of complex SDPs as real SDPs.
+The benefit of this new reformulation is that it contains no extra affine constraints while keeping the same matrix size and hence has lower complexity.
 In the same manner, we can obtain a new reformulation of complex SDP relaxations of CPOPs as real SDPs.
-Furthermore, by exploiting structure of the complex SDP relaxations, we are able to remove a bunch of redundant affine constraints, which leads to an even more economical real reformulation of the complex SDP relaxations.
-Various numerical experiments (on randomly generated CPOPs and the AC-OPF problem) confirm our theoretical finding and demonstrate that the new reformulation is indeed more efficient than the usual popular one.
+Moreover, by exploiting inner structure of the complex SDP relaxations, we are able to remove a bunch of redundant affine constraints, which leads to an even more economical real reformulation of the complex SDP relaxations.
+Various numerical experiments (including the complex matrix completion problem, complex SDP relaxations for randomly generated CPOPs, and the alternating current optimal power flow (AC-OPF) problem) confirm our theoretical expectation and demonstrate that the new reformulation is substantially more efficient than the usual popular one.
+Finally, numerical experiments also indicate that our implementation of the new reformulation with {\tt MOSEK} \cite{mosek} runs much faster than the implementation of the original complex formulation with {\tt Hypatia} \cite{gilbert2017plea}, probably because {\tt MOSEK} is commercial and the implementations of SDP algorithms based on real numbers are more mature and robust.